 Many people think that being a college student and being broke go hand in hand.
 With tuition increasing every year, on top of the costs for housing, meals, books, transportation, and fees, it can seem impossible to know how to save money in college.
-It’s undeniable that college can bring significant expenses, but that doesn’t mean it has to break the bank.
+It’s no secret that college can bring significant expenses, but that doesn’t mean it has to break the bank.
 Saving money in college is doable and will be well worth it when you finally get to put that hard-earned diploma on display.

 There are many benefits to saving money in college, like starting your retirement savings early or getting a jumpstart on paying off your student loans.
 For the majority of college students, this is the first time that they have to seriously budget their money or manage their finances on their own, which makes attending college a great opportunity to establish good habits that will set students up for success after graduation.

 To help students and families put their best foot forward and make the most out of their college experience, we’ve outlined straightforward and effective ways to save money in college.